-There are many ways to find IP address of your network printer, but I have compiled the one that is practical and match your particular situation and equally applicable on both Windows and Mac.
+There are many ways to find the IP address of your network printer, but I have compiled the one that is practical and match your particular situation, and is equally applicable on both Windows and Mac.

 1- Onboard Printer Menu:

-The first and foremost way to know the IP address your printer is from its onboard printer menu screen.
-Although the printer menu varies, so for accuracy, you need to refer its user manual.
-However, in most of the cases, the following printer options are mainly used to find the onboard IP address of network printer:
+The first and foremost way to know the IP address of your printer is from its onboard printer menu screen.
+Although the printer menu varies, so for accuracy, you need to refer to its user manual.
+However, in most cases, the following printer options are mainly used to find the onboard IP address of the network printer: